unoplatform/uno/doc/articles/guides/uno-islands.md

 ## Data-binding

-The WPF `DataContext` is automatically propagated to the Uno Island-hosted controls, which makes it possible to use MVVM-based approach.
+The WPF `DataContext` is automatically propagated to the Uno Island-hosted controls, which makes it possible to use an MVVM-based approach.
 Suppose we update the `MainWindow.xaml.cs` as follows:

 ```csharp
 public partial class MainWindow : Window